diku-dk/futhark-book/language.rst

 properly support recursion, and you are therefore required to use syntax for sequential loops.

-Apart from -loops, Futhark also supports -loops.
+Apart from ``for``-loops, Futhark also supports ``while``-loops.
 These do not provide as much information to the compiler, but can be used for convergence loops, where the number of iterations cannot be predicted in advance.
 For example, the following program doubles a given number until it exceeds a given threshold value:

 ::

     let main(x: i32, bound: i32): i32 =
       loop x = while x < bound do x * 2

-In all respects other than termination criteria, -loops behave identically to -loops.
+In all respects other than termination criteria, ``while``-loops behave identically to ``for``-loops.

 For brevity, the initial value expression can be elided, in which case an expression equivalent to the pattern is implied.
 This is easier to